Saint Spotlight Saint Gerard Majella

 Annual St Gerard feast day blessing of families will be live streamed again.

-Families can watch on Facebook and Youtube live on Sunday 16 October from 1:00 pm Australian Eastern Daylight Time.
+Families can watch on Facebook and Youtube live on Sunday 16 October from 1:00 pm Eastern Sandard Time.

-Send your family prayer intentions to firstname.lastname@example.org and they will be included in the liturgy.
+You can send in your family prayer intentions and they will be included in the liturgy.